And as usual, half my brain tied behind my back just to make it fair.

 I really still do not understand why.

-And it's important to call I mean, this is not an attack on Islam.
+And it's important to call, I mean, this is not an attack on Islam.

-Uh, you know, it is an attack on Islamic extremism, which is a very serious problem.
+You know, it is an attack on Islamic extremism, which is a very serious problem.

-And I hope the summit is about not just the threat that's posed by people in other countries, but increasingly the homegrown violent extremists uh who are motivated by jihadist websites or by traveling abroad and coming back home.
+I hope the summit is about not just the threat that's posed by people in other countries, but increasingly the homegrown violent extremists who are motivated by jihadist websites or by traveling abroad and coming back home.

 That is the fastest growing, most dangerous new dynamic of the war on terror.